 Join Us Today

 Anyone with an interest in environmental law and policy can join NELA, with their membership renewed every 12 months.

 NELA's present membership includes lawyers, academics, civil servants, librarians, town planners, environmental consultants, architects, and law students - across our membership categories.

-Corporate membership is open to any organisation that agrees to the purposes of the association, joining on behalf of at least five nominated individual members.
-Corporate members enjoy discounts on the cost of individual memberships plus all the benefits of individual membership for the nominated individuals including substantial discounts for NELA and partner events, participation in law reform initiatives, and free subscription to the NELA Update.
+Corporate membership is open to any organisation that agrees with NELA's purposes, joining on behalf of at least five nominated individual members.
+Corporate members enjoy all the benefits of individual membership for the nominated individuals including substantial discounts for NELA and partner events, participation in law reform initiatives, and free subscription to the NELA Update.
 Corporate members are only entitled to one vote in NELA meetings through their authorised representative.